daafith/BaseMatcherCollector/README.md

 		//					 	  but:  instead it was "bar"
 ```
 ### BaseMatcherCollector
-This [class](https://github.com/daafith/BaseMatcherCollector/blob/master/src/test/java/collector/BaseMatcherCollector.java) enables us to safely chain matchers for BaseMatcher<T>.
+This [class](https://github.com/daafith/BaseMatcherCollector/blob/master/src/test/java/collector/BaseMatcherCollector.java) enables us to safely chain our BaseMatchers of type <T>.
-The collector returns the results **after** all matchers have been executed.
+The collector returns the results **after all** matchers have been executed.
 ```java
 	assertThat(foo, all(
 				hasFooBar(true))